Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-new-records-to-a-supabase-database.md

 ---
 layout: ../../layouts/Post.astro
-title: "Adding new records to a Supabase database"
+title: 'Adding new records to a Supabase database'
-metaTitle: "Adding new records to a Supabase database"
+metaTitle: 'Adding new records to a Supabase database'
 metaDesc: 'How to add new records to a Supabase database table in Next.js'
 image: /images/06-12-2021.jpg
 date: 2021-12-06T03:00:00.000Z
 tags:
   - nextjs
 ---

 Yesterday we learned [how to set up a basic Supabase database in our Next.js](https://daily-dev-tips.com/posts/adding-supabase-to-a-nextjs-application/) application.

 We loaded a simple list of all countries, but as the explorers we are, we happen to stumble on some new land!